Credit Basics for Debt Consolidation

 6. How long can I wait to pay a bill before it shows up on my credit report as being late?

-Payments must be at least 30 days late before they can appear on your credit report.
-Since this is not a long period of time, it is best to pay your bills as soon as possible or in a timely manner after receiving them.
+Payments must be at least 30 days late before they can appear on your Credit Report.
+Even though a payment made within this timeframe may not show up on your credit report, late payments can cause a number of fees or increases in interest rates with the lender directly.
+Therefore, it is best to pay your bills as soon as possible or in a timely manner after receiving them.

 7. How long will late payments or bankruptcy remain on my credit report?